-I promised myself last April that before the next National Poetry Month rolled around I would try writing some poetry, and that I would share one of my poems with you, Dear Readers.
+I promised myself last April that before the next National Poetry Month rolled around I would try writing some poetry and that I would share one of my poems with you, Dear Readers.
 Well, here it is one year later and April is nearly over, so time is running out for that sharing part.
-Gulp.

 Writing poetry is challenging for many reasons, one being that you must choose your words even more carefully to say what you want with limited word usage.
 Sharing poetry is also challenging because in some ways sharing poems you’ve written feels even more personal than sharing a blog post or an essay.

 I’m not exactly sure why this is, but maybe it’s partly because in order to write poetry you have to be even more willing to expose pieces of your inner, private self in just a few words.
 You can’t explain too much.
 You just have to put yourself out there.
-There’s risk involved in writing of any kind, maybe more so when writing poetry.

 One thing I love about poetry is that there are no rules.
 Oh sure, there are some rules for certain kinds of poetry writing, but mostly you’re free to express yourself however you choose.
-Nice, right?

-So enough with the stalling; here’s the poem I chose to share with you today.
+So, enough with the stalling.
+Here’s the poem I chose to share with you today.
 It’s personal and yes, it was difficult to hit publish, but here it is.

 I Miss Them (My Breasts)